AntoineLep/ftx_algotrading/README.md

 [inverted hammer](https://candlecharts.com/candlestick-patterns/inverted-hammer-pattern/) or
 [shooting star](https://candlecharts.com/candlestick-patterns/shooting-star-pattern/).

-Let's continue to work on the DemoStrategy developed in the [Create a strategy](#create-a-strategy) section after we succeeded to [Launch stock data acquisition](#launch-stock-data-acquisition).
-We will now display some information about the last data points
+Let's continue to work on the `demo_strategy` developed in the [Create a strategy](#create-a-strategy) section after we succeeded to [Launch stock data acquisition](#launch-stock-data-acquisition).
+We will now display some information about the last data points.

 Add the following imports: